-The Company's AGM will be held on 28 October 2015.
+The date of the Company's AGM will be communicated in due course.

 Supplier payment policy

 The Company and Group policy is to settle terms of payment with suppliers when agreeing the terms of each transaction, to ensure that suppliers are made aware of the terms of payment and to abide by the terms of the payment.